MicrosoftDocs/fabric-docs/docs/onelake/create-onelake-shortcut.md

 # How-to: Create a OneLake shortcut

 [!INCLUDE [preview-note](../includes/preview-note.md)]

+In this how-to guide, you will learn how to create a OneLake shortcut inside a Fabric Lakehouse.
 For an overview of shortcuts, see [OneLake shortcuts](onelake-shortcuts.md).

+## Prerequisite

-Prerequisite: Create a lakehouse by following these steps: [Creating a lakehouse with OneLake](create-lakehouse-onelake.md).
+Create a lakehouse by following these steps: [Creating a lakehouse with OneLake](create-lakehouse-onelake.md).

 ## How to create a OneLake shortcut